November 6, 2025

 A sponsor company's stock isn't directly transferred to employees.
 Instead, an employee trust (or ESOT) acquires equity, holds the shares on behalf of plan participants, and manages all allocations.

-In general, the trust represents the employee owners’ interests vis-à-vis the company sponsoring the plan.
+In general, the trust represents the interests of employee owners vis-à-vis the company sponsoring the plan.
 A trustee – often selected by an ESOP committee designated by the company’s board of directors – acts as the shareholder of record and has a fiduciary obligation to all plan participants.

 An ESOT commonly acquires company stock in one of two ways:

-1. Company Issues Stock – Shares are transferred to the trust either in a single tranche or in multiple, periodic transactions.
+- Company Issues Stock – Shares are transferred to the trust either in a single tranche or in multiple, periodic transactions.
+This is commonly referred to as a contributory ESOP.

 How are ESOP Shares Allocated to Employees?

 An ESOP is a non-discriminatory employee benefit plan.
 As a result, all full-time employees are generally eligible to participate.
 Certain distinct classes of workers may be excluded, though, such as union members.
-The sponsor formalizes these details before plan formation.
+The sponsor formalizes these details before the plan is formed.

 Each year, eligible employees receive share allocations proportional to their annual salaries.
 For example, an employee earning $100,000 a year would receive twice as many ESOP shares as an employee earning $50,000.
 Plan participants may also receive cash distributions in addition to their annual stock allocations.